- Association of Learned and Professional Society Publishers (ALPSP)

 - UK Serials Group (UKSG)

-Consortial groups such as societies and associations whose membership is composed of individuals, companies, or organizations, and whose mission and membership are related to scholarly communications, may join C4DISC as members.
+Consortial groups such as societies and associations whose membership is composed of individuals, companies, or organizations, and whose mission and membership are related to scholarly communications, may join C4DISC as members. ( Societies or associations who have publishing programs, but whose member work in other professions or disciplines are encouraged to participate as partners.)
 The membership year runs from July – June.
 C4DISC members must:

 - Publicly adopt the Joint Statement of Principles